ChopinandMysaucepan is the blogging duo Chopinand & Mysaucepan’s food, travel and music blog.

 Chopinand is a CPA by profession.
 He is a keen home cook and enjoys developing recipes, experimenting with fresh food produce and wine tasting.
 Being an amateur musician in his leisure time, he also blogs about classical music, his favourite pianists and composers.

 Mysaucepan is a PR and communications specialist with a global food corporation.
-She is also a regular reviewer for Sydney Morning Herald’s Good Food Guide & Good Food Under $30.
+She was also a regular reviewer for Sydney Morning Herald’s Good Food Guide & Good Food Under $30.
 She is passionate about all the latest trends in food, new restaurant openings and food personalities around Australia and abroad.

 In October 2001, ChopinandMysaucepan was chosen as one of 10 food bloggers from around the world by Royal Selangor to participate in the Jellyriffic jelly making competition to raise awareness for breast cancer.
 Each blogger was required to come up with a recipe everyday for 30 consecutive days using the Royal Selangor jelly mould.
 Having traveled extensively, they both came up with ten 3-course meals that represented ten international cuisines.